 Through the Acme app, Bill opens a chat to Jim and lets him know that he will be replacing the blower motor with a new one (that was already loaded in his truck).
 Since the parts are not under warranty, Via the Acme app, Bill submits a link with a request for electronic approval of the work order and service charges for the replacement items that Jim can review and accept.

 Bill has many years of experience but reviews the electronic checklist as well as the installation video from his service tablet.
 To avoid any contact, instead of credit card capture, the charges are automatically sent to accounting and invoiced electronically.
 When finished, Bill completes the final items on the checklist and disinfects any areas that were touched during the installation before exiting the home.

 As Bill drives away, Jim receives an email summarizing the service call and is asked to take a short survey on how satisfied he is with Acme and with Bill’s specific performance.

 Thanks for reading our Field Services Modernization blog post.
-If your organization needs any help determining the best way to leverage technology to adapt to the unique demands of COVID-19, please check out our Enterprise Mobile Field Services Modernization Strategy Kickstart or feel free to reach out to us with any questions.
+For more information on how new mobile tech helps your organization empower its Field Service team to drive sales and boost profits in the face of COVID-19, please read this recent white paper.
+And if your organization still needs help determining the best way to leverage technology to adapt to the unique demands of COVID-19, please check out our Enterprise Mobile Field Services Modernization Strategy Kickstart or feel free to reach out to us with any questions.